JaquelineP/TwitterNewsClustering/README.md

 ### **Generating the news feed**

-1. Build the jar using "mvn package"
+1. Build the jar using `mvn package`

-2. Start the clustering using "spark-submit --class de.hpi.isg.mmds.sparkstreaming.Main target\SparkTwitterClustering-jar-with-dependencies.jar" -source [source] -input [path]”
+2. Start the clustering with one of two modes:

-    1. [source] can either be "disk" (default), which uses the file specified by “input” as a source for tweets, or “api”, which retrieves tweets live from the API (requires "config.txt” as layed out in the previous section in the resources folder)

-    2. [path] is the path to the twitter.dat file (see previous section)

-    3. Other possible parameters are documented in "Main.scala"
+    1. Using a pre-generated dump of tweets ([generate yourself](https://github.com/JaquelineP/TwitterNewsClustering/blob/master/gather-tweets/README.md), or use [this sample](https://drive.google.com/file/d/0B1M9c5rlifEmUDRwcllZU3Y5SWc/view?usp=sharing)): `spark-submit --class de.hpi.isg.mmds.sparkstreaming.Main target\SparkTwitterClustering-jar-with-dependencies.jar -input [path to twitter.dat]`

+    2. Using live tweets from the API (requires config.txt ([see here](https://github.com/JaquelineP/TwitterNewsClustering/blob/master/gather-tweets/README.md) for format) in the resources folder): `spark-submit --class de.hpi.isg.mmds.sparkstreaming.Main target\SparkTwitterClustering-jar-with-dependencies.jar -source api`

 3. Results are printed to console, but can also be visualized (see next section)